kubeckaj/JKCS.py-Manual/docs/source/JKMD/HowToJKMD.rst

 Setting up the simulation
 =========================

-Unless you use Velocity Verlet algorithm (-vv), you can run NVT with thermostat like Langevin, CSVR, and Nóse-Hoover.
+Unless you use Velocity Verlet algorithm (:guilabel:`-vv`), you can run NVT with thermostat like Langevin, CSVR, and Nóse-Hoover.
 These use some constant of coupling.
 For instance, the CSVR constant of 25 fs can indeed bring some systems in 25 fs to equilibrium but for other systems you must you stronger coupling to achieve the same goal.
-At the same time you should define other simulation parameters (-ns, -dt, -dump) and the calculator (-xtb1, -xtb2, -orca).
+At the same time you should define other simulation parameters (:guilabel:`-ns`, :guilabel:`-dt`, :guilabel:`-dump`) and the calculator (:guilabel:`-xtb1`, :guilabel:`-xtb2`, :guilabel:`-orca`).
 Let us see few examples:

 .. code-block:: bash